misenhower/homebridge-wyze-connected-home/readme.md

 Currently this plugin includes support for the Wyze Plug and experimental support for the Wyze Bulb.

+## Supported Devices
+- Light Bulb
+- Plug
+- Contact Sensor
+- Motion Sensor

+For more information about our version updates, please check our change log.

 ## Configuration

 Use the settings UI in Homebridge Config UI X or add the following to the `platforms` section of your config file: